 - Vacuum when dry and brush nap in one direction.

 Sections of subfloors that separate must be replaced to avoid buckling.
 When floor coverings are removed, allow subfloors to dry thoroughly.

 - With wood subflooring: Remove floor covering to replace subflooring.

 - With concrete floors: Removal isn't necessary except to hasten drying of the slab.

-- If the floor wasn't soaked, loose ones can be replaced individually.
+- If the floor wasn't soaked, loose tiles can be replaced individually.

 - If water has seeped under it, remove the entire sheet.